ferrohd/CLup/RASD.md

 #### 2.2.4.
 Ticket Inspection

 This function is reserved to Store Managers and cannot be used by Users.
-The Store Manager will inspect a ticket before letting a Customer into the Store.
+The Store Manager will inspect a ticket before letting a Customer in and out the Store.
 This allows him to check that the ticket is valid and to manage the number of Customers currently in the Store.

 ### 2.3.
 User Characteristics